pyriemann.clustering.Kmeans

 The maximum number of iteration to reach convergence.

-The generator used to initialize the centers.
+The generator used to initialize the centroids.
 If an integer is given, it fixes the seed.
 Defaults to the global numpy random number generator.

 n_initint, default=10